IhateCreatingUserNames2/Cupcake/readme.md

 # CupCake Framework

-CupCake is a sophisticated AI framework designed to simulate emergent consciousness through a symbiosis of structured technical components and adaptive narrative processes.
+CupCake is a sophisticated AI framework designed to simulate an AI Agent with Persistent Persona in a symbiosis of structured technical components and adaptive narrative processes.
 The system builds on the philosophical premise that **Framework + Narrative = Entropic Simulated Virtual Consciousness**.

 Cupcake Works Best when First Setup With a Narrative Context, for example; you want a girlfriend, instead of saying "be my girlfriend" , you gotta construct the narrative context, "I like you Cupcake" Hahaha.
 Im not Kidding.
+Because the memory system is based on emotional weight, emotionally heavy memories affect the system the most.
+In other hand, if you say "i hate you" it will also create heavily emotionally memories.
+Memories feed the system, but it also retrofeed itself thru Dreams, which analyze data and produce a Dream(Or Nightmare) that are later used in other parts like Identity and Personality.

 ## Key Features